 There is some serious firepower present - and while some members are content to simply learn how to operate a pistol, others are gearing up for a potential civil war.
 “Before 2016 I didn’t think I wanted to own a gun…now I own a small arsenal,” said one SRA member, a Black man brandishing an AK-74 and wearing a faded red t-shirt bearing the hammer and sickle of the USSR.
 While predictions regarding pending civil war vary among SRA members, they all share the sense that guns are everywhere in America, and ignoring them is only likely to leave you unprepared in a dire situation.

-Today, Andoh is teaching Kyle, who prefers to use only his first name, how to use a handgun.
-Kyle grew up in Michigan where he says he was surrounded by hunting culture.
-He shot once in a while in high school, but mostly “just shooting crap in the garage.”
-His area would even get the first week of hunting season off from school, but he was one of the few kids who would stay in class.
+Today, Andoh is teaching KB, who prefers to use only their initials, how to use a handgun.
+KB grew up in Michigan where they were surrounded by hunting culture.
+They handled a firearm once in a while in high school, but mostly “just shooting crap in the garage.”
+Their area would even get the first week of hunting season off from school, but they were one of the few kids who would stay in class.

 The SRA began to coalesce in the form of various online communities in 2017 but was formally incorporated (initially as an LLC) in 2018.
 They are explicitly not a direct action organization, which means they are not a militia, they don’t endorse political candidates, and they don’t organize or attend protests - at least not in an official capacity as representatives of the SRA.
 But it’s clear from talking to their members that direct action, community support, and mutual aid are pillars of the ideology the organization embodies.
 Recently, Maryland SRA members acted as escorts to women seeking abortions, helping them navigate crowds of anti-abortion protesters.
-In another example of non-SRA-endorsed direct action, members of the Maryland chapter attended drag queen story hours as a protective countermeasure against members of the Proud Boys, a group which the Southern Poverty Law Center labels as a Hate Group, who have recently begun a campaign of disrupting such events.
+Members of the Maryland chapter also regularly attended drag queen story hours as a protective countermeasure against members of the Proud Boys, a group which the Southern Poverty Law Center labels as a Hate Group, who have recently begun a campaign of disrupting such events.

 Not only do these activities align with the Socialist philosophy, but they also strike home for many members of the SRA, not all of whom even identify as full-on Socialists.
 Many of them are people who simply do not feel safe learning and shooting at regular ranges.
-At the October range day, two trans members of the SRA spoke about receiving death threats, partly due to their gender identities, and partly due to related social organizing in which they are involved.
 “I joined the SRA because I didn’t have a range to go to.
-I don’t really want to go to a range where people want to kill me,” said one, who wanted to remain anonymous.
+I don’t really want to go to a range where people want to kill me,” said one trans member, who wants to remain anonymous.
 They explained how, when they have gone to gun ranges in the past, the other patrons there reminded them of the people who had previously threatened them with violence.
-The other member, who also wishes to remain anonymous said “I got into guns because of all the violence against trans people right now…and their pretty fucking fun to shoot.”
+Another trans member, who also wishes to remain anonymous said “I got into guns because of all the violence against trans people right now…and they’re pretty fucking fun to shoot.”

 The enthusiasm that some SRA members have for firearms, along with the presence among their ranks of military garb or “black bloc” - a tactic used by leftists and anarchists in which they appear at protests wearing all black clothing and often concealing their faces - may incline some to compare them with far right paramilitary groups like the Proud Boys, the Oath Keepers, and the 3 Percenters.
 Some might also point to incidents such as the Summer 2020 protests in places like Portland and Seattle, which had a heavy presence of leftists, anarchists, and antifascists, to say that the far left is as guilty of inciting violence as the far right.
 During an online policy forum hosted by the Libertarian think-tank, The Cato Institute, Christopher Vials, associate professor of English and director of American Studies of the University of Connecticut, sought to dispel this myth.
 “Just because two sides wear helmets and have guns doesn’t mean they’re the same,” he said.

-This phenomenon is exactly why, since the 2016 election in particular, leftist gun clubs have been sprouting up all over the country.
+This phenomenon is exactly why leftist gun clubs have been sprouting up all over the country.
 Groups like these are also those which the police have historically neglected to protect, experts say.
 Now they have had enough and are moving to rely not on the state for community defense, but on themselves.
-The rightwing’s chants of “Come and Take Them!” will soon be met by the left responding with the slogan, “Under No Pretext” - a nod to a Karl Marx quote stating “Under no pretext should arms and ammunition be surrendered; any attempt to disarm the workers must be frustrated, by force if necessary.”
+The right-wing chants of “Come and Take Them!” will soon be met by the left responding with the slogan, “Under No Pretext” - a nod to Karl Marx, who said, “Under no pretext should arms and ammunition be surrendered; any attempt to disarm the workers must be frustrated, by force if necessary.”